Tuesday, 24 June 2025

 If you’ve read previous posts, you might remember how important affirmations are to me, particularly since my husband Frog died, three and a half years ago.
 I recite them to myself every day and hope that one day they will stick.
 Some I make up myself, some come from that inspiring book You Can Heal Your Life by Louise Hay, and one – the queen of them all – comes from a medieval woman mystic whose name I’ve forgotten.

-A few days ago I was dozing in the garden and the greenfinch was chirring as usual, and my half-asleep brain made a poetic connection between that queen affirmation and the noise of the greenfinch.
-The bird was speaking to me and it was saying ‘All is well’.
+A few days ago I was dozing in the garden and the greenfinch was chirring as usual, and the sound was so beautiful and loving and warm that my half-asleep brain connected it with that queen affirmation.
+The greenfinch was chirring ‘All is well’.
+He was telling me that he and his species had come back from the brink, and so could I.

 Crab-apple blossom (I think) in a hedgerow a few weeks ago